taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 The discussion of [how the Urlist app is built] covers a lot of ground, and along the way hits Front Door, Cosmos DB, CNAME flattening, Azure Functions and more.
 It's eminently practical and also covers cost (which is never present on architecture diagrams), and left me with a better understanding of how some of the different tools fit together.

 When deploying all of those apps to Azure perhaps rather than inflicting [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) on yourself you could instead use the new [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).
-It's definitely an improvement, but I don't know if it's enough of an improvement over something like [Pulumi](https://www.pulumi.com/) to be worth learning.
+It's an improvement, but I don't know if it's enough of an improvement over something like [Pulumi](https://www.pulumi.com/) to be worth learning.

 I've still not really leveraged durable functions, but found the [new backend announcement](https://techcommunity.microsoft.com/t5/apps-on-azure/new-storage-providers-for-azure-durable-functions/ba-p/2382044) to be particularly interesting.